 Karson has been working professionally on the water since 2007.
 Her background includes SCUBA diving (PADI divemaster), Maritime Archaeology and Tall Ship sailing.
 Karson sailed around the world with the World Arc as professional crew in 2011 on a Hylas 54 and Beneteau 50.
 She worked in the super yacht industry from 2012-2017 on various private sailing yachts including Fitzroy, Dubois, Royal Huisman and Alloy yachts.
 She has sailed over 60,000 nautical miles, including three Atlantic crossings, two Pacific crossings and a handful of Caribbean-East Coast milk runs.
 Karson holds a USCG 100 ton license with sail endorsement and an RYA Yacht master Offshore 200 ton (sailing).
 Karson has worked as a captain in Kona, Hawaii on sailing vessels and RIB's for the tourist industry since 2018.
 She is medically trained in first aid/cpr (w/AED), wilderness first aid and completed a (MEDPIC) Medical Person in Charge (advanced medical training).
 Karson holds an STCW ‘95/2010 which involves firefighting training, life raft and survival at sea training.
 She is learning more about boat mechanics and has taken an AEC marine diesel training course.

-Justin has sailed the Hawaiian Islands for the past several years giving him an intimate knowledge of the many remote anchorages on all of the islands.
-Much of his sailing has been single or short handed on small vessels, though he has crossed oceans on larger boats.
-He is particularly experienced sailing back and forth between Hawaii and the Pacific Northwest, and he truly enjoyed a recent (engineless) sail from Neah Bay, Washington to Sausalito, California.
-Justin has a perfect record of safe deliveries and enjoys teaching new sailors and boat owners on owner-assisted sailing trips.
-He has been lucky to share his knowledge and passion for the ocean and it’s inhabitants as a charter boat captain on the Kona coast.
+Justin has sailed the Hawaiian Islands for the past several years giving him an intimate knowledge of the coastlines' treasures.
+Most of Justin's sailing has been single or short handed on small boats, though he has crossed oceans on larger sailing vessels and truly enjoys the unique challenges presented by offshore sailing.
+Over the past six years Justin has been grateful to share his knowledge and passion for the ocean and it’s inhabitants as a charter boat captain along the Kona Coast.
+Justin also enjoys teaching sailing tactics & techniques to boat owners on owner-assisted sailing voyages.
 Justin’s previous experience as an arborist influenced his safe rigging practices and provided him an abundance of tangible knowledge with the operation and maintenance of hydraulic systems as well as gasoline and diesel engines.
-He enjoys the unique challenges presented by offshore sailing.
+Justin is currently volunteering with Sea Shepherd in the Sea of Cortez, acting as the Fleet Manager to oversee maintenance and operations on three of their 110' Patrol Vessels.
 He is a USCG Master with Sail and Tow endorsements, youth sailing instructor, Wilderness First Responder, and a Search and Rescue Technician certified in CPR and AED.